Introduction: NBFC Registration in India

-- NBFC’s do not comprise being a part of the system related to payment and settlement and also cheques cannot be issued by them which are drawn on itself.
+- NBFCs do not comprise a part of the system related to payment and settlement and also cheques cannot be issued by them they are drawn on themselves.

 - NBFC depositors, unlike bank depositors, are not covered by the Deposit Insurance and Credit Guarantee Corporation's deposit insurance program.

 - Firstly, it is important that the company must get registered under the provisions of the company’s Act.

 - The net held funds of the company need to be at least Rs.
 2 crores..